SoleneS/JointSpatialPCA/README.md

 There is an input folder with the data of the paper, and an output folder with the output corresponding to the paper's input.
 The workflow is constituted of 3 steps in python, and one step in matlab that calls the function from Cardoso et al. "Jacobi angles for simultaneous diagonalization"  for joint matrix diagonalization.

 Step0.py
-builds the covariance matrices M_k for k samples from the training data (in our paper, it's the condition E9WT embryos).
+builds the criterion matrices M_k for k samples from the training data (in our paper, it's the condition E9WT embryos).
+M_k=(1/2n)X^T(L+L^T)X, where X is the features matrix and L is the row normalized adjacency matrix, and n the number of nodes.
 It concatenates them as a single matrix M_cat that will be used as the input of the matlab function of Cardoso et al.

 Step1_call_joint_diagonalization.m
 is a matlab function that calls the Cardoso et al. function for joint diagonalization (joint_diag.m).
 Its outputs are the common eigenvectors V.mat and the eigenvalues for each sample, summarized in all_diags.mat